 Welcome to microbiology!
 Microorganisms are all around us, and as Pasteur pointed out over a century ago, they play vital roles in the ecology of life on Earth.
-The microorganisms living in soils, oceans, plants, and animals are called the Earth microbiome.
-In recent years, we've learned that microbes also play vital roles in the human body.
-The human body is home to more microbes, mostly bacteria, than human cells.
-These microorganisms are referred to as the human microbiome.
-The bacteria comprising the human microbiome are important to health, protection from pathogens, and development of immunity.
-You will look at some of the organisms comprising the Earth and human microbiomes.
-These procedures are marked with the microbiome icon (M).
 In addition, some microorganisms provide important commercial benefits through their use in the production of chemicals (including antibiotics) and certain foods.
 Microorganisms are also major tools in basic research in the biological sciences.
 Finally, as we all know, some microorganisms cause disease-in humans, other animals, and plants.

 In this course, you will have firsthand experience with a variety of microorganisms.
 You will learn the techniques required to identify, study, and work with them.
-All of the core laboratory skills, laboratory thinking skills, and laboratory safety endorsed by the American Society for Microbiology (ASM) are included in this manual.
-These skills are identified with an ASM icon
+Before getting started, you will find it helpful to read through the suggestions on the next few pages.